 E-Money Issuance Service and Stored Value Facility

-E-money differ from digital payment tokens in that e-money is expressly denominated in or pegged to a fiat currency.
+E-money differs from digital payment tokens in that e-money is expressly denominated in or pegged to a fiat currency.
 Digital payment tokens are not.
+E-money includes e-wallets, i.e. monetary value that is held for future payments to another person or user.

 If an operator issues e-money which a user purchases, the user can then use the e-money to pay for goods and services or transfer the e-money to another person.
 Whoever has such e-money can claim against the e-money issuer for the value it represents.